 A lack of visibility can be one of the significant challenges that raise issues like counterfeits, drug shortages and opioids.
 Patients, retailers and regulators don’t know where drugs have been originated and what is the procedure of manufacturing.Also, if a drug was contaminated at the time of manufacturing, the supplier could be called to address the issue due to lack of transparency.

 AUS imports around 40% of manufactured drug products and 80% of active pharmaceutical ingredients.
 From drug production to distribution, every step must comply with regulations under the Drug Supply Chain laws.
 Enforcing such rules involves lengthy paperwork and takes a lot of time.

 Therefore, meeting the standards for traceability needs significant changes.

 - Cold-chain shipping:

 Many of the world’s top-selling medicines are sensitive and require cold-chain shipping, i.e., storing goods in a temperature-controlled environment.Keeping the drugs cold is an essential part of the supply chain that connects drug producers to patients.
 But storing the essential information related to cold-chain shipping in centralized databases can be prone to manipulations or data hacks.
 Also, the current software does not have tracking capability of maintaining a full chain of identity.

-The U.S. drug distribution model mainly comprises of three trading partners – manufacturers, wholesalers and pharmacist.
+The U.S. drug distribution model mainly comprises three trading partners – manufacturers, wholesalers and pharmacists.
 Let’s consider the case of the pharmaceutical supply chain and how pharma blockchain works in it.